 Seasonal activities in Folsom Lake State Recreation Area

 There’s no better way to explore the hills that surround Folsom Lake than on horseback.
-Park roads are wide and designed for easy trailer navigation, but you can also park outside the lake area and ride in.
-There are several equestrian staging areas throughout the park with hitching rails and water troughs, the largest of which you’ll find at Granite Bay.
-With 95 miles of trails to explore, you’ll pass other equine enthusiasts, bicyclists, and hikers as you enjoy the great outdoors.
+Park roads are wide and designed for easy trailer navigation, and you can also park outside the lake area and ride in.
+There are several equestrian staging areas throughout the park which provide hitching rails and water troughs.
+You’ll find the largest of these at the Granite Bay trail area.
+With 95 miles of trails to explore, you’ll join other equine enthusiasts, bicyclists, and hikers as you enjoy gorgeous views of the lake.

-No matter the season, Folsom Lake is always a great place for a picnic.
+When the weather is cooler, Folsom Lake is a great place for a picnic.
 There are seven family picnic sites throughout the park, all of which feature charcoal grills.
 Picnic areas at Beals Point, Nimbus Flat, and Peninsula Campground also have accessible picnic tables, restrooms, and designated parking.
-Granite Bay Main Beach is home to two group picnic sites that each accommodate up to 100 people.
+Granite Bay Main Beach is home to two group picnic sites that accommodate up to 100 people.
 The sites include 11 picnic tables, a large charcoal grill, restrooms, and running water.